Washington Outdoor School

 About

-The program’s mission is to cultivate a child's sense of wonder and foster a sense of stewardship through immersion in the natural world.
-Washington Outdoor School Programs includes an after-school program that explores the forest just behind the schools.
-The organization relies on community partnerships and donors to support its programs.
+Washington Outdoor School’s mission is to cultivate a child's sense of wonder and foster a sense of stewardship through immersion in the natural world.
+The program includes interacting with nature to encourage a sense of place, programs year-round in all types of weather, equal access to outdoor adventures, and a focus on stewardship of the natural world.
 The Director is Sibyl Maer-Fillo.
+The program relies on community partnerships and donors to support its programs.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.